jdrch/Hardware/README.md

 ### What do you use for VMs?

-Aside from Linux on Dex, I don't have a use case for VMs.
+I don't have a use case for VMs.
 Translation: none of my current workflows would be improved via running a VM.

 ### Is managing all of this difficult?